AbdulrahmanFiala/galaxy-fold-product-page/README.md

 # Galaxy-Fold-Product-Page
-This is one of the projects required by FreeCodeCamp in order to earn a certificate in Responsive Web Design.
+this is one of the projects required by freecodecamp in order to earn a certificate in responsive web design. the full description of the requirements of the project is as follows:

 Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.